pjald1/Vector-Design-Tool-GUI/README.md

 # Vector Design Tool

 This project runs a GUI that allows users to draw shapes and load images onto a canvas using .VEC files.
-Shape options includes, squares, circles, lines, rectangle, load image, etc. Coded in Java programming.
+Shape options includes, squares, circles, lines, rectangle, load image, etc.